Huntsman-Studio/oliorama/wp-content/plugins/wt-woocommerce-sequential-order-numbers/README.txt

 When you activate the sequential order number plugin, if you have no orders in your store, your orders will start counting from order number 1 or the custom starting number specified.
 If you have existing orders, the order number will pick up from your highest order number.

-== Features of the Sequential Order Number for WooCommerce Plugin ==
+== Free Version Features of the Sequential Order Number for WooCommerce Plugin ==

 * Supports **sequential order numbers** for WooCommerce
 * Set **custom starting number** for orders